-Summer is winding down, your children are beginning a brand new school year, and you’re reminded that the lengthy wet season is on its way back.
-Autumn is a lovely season, and it’s the season when you should close your windows as well as your coats.
-The following are the five best ways you can prepare your roof for poor weather from now until the first frost of winter.
+Once summer starts to wind down, you’re reminded that the lengthy wet season is on its way back.
+The following are the five best ways you can prepare your roof for cooler months.

 Airflow and Insulation in the Attic